-It’s time to fill out your bracket for the 2013 NCAA Tournament.
+It’s time to fill out your bracket for the 2014 NCAA Tournament.
 For those of you looking for some help on who to take in each game, or just for some possible upsets, here is a look at who I have coming out of each region.
-I have also listed my Final Four predictions as well so you have a better chance of winning your March Madness contests.
+I have also listed my Final Four predictions as well to help you win your bracket contests and pools.
 Be sure to check out my completed bracket as well.

 Final Four Predictions

 This is where the magical runs of Iowa State and Creighton come to an end.
 Both of those squads are among the most efficient offensive teams in the country.
 While that offense will carry them to the Final Four, I look for the stout defense of both Florida and Wichita State to prevail.
 It would be an excellent story for the Shockers to pull off the perfect season, but in the end, I just believe the Gators will prevail.
 They are the most complete team in the country.